jancaaa/mocha-teststeps-custom-interface/README.md

 ### Drawbacks of using Suite for suites and tests

-Both suites and tests are internally represented as Mocha Suite. **Currently, there is no check if the nesting is correct or not.
+Both suites and tests are internally represented as Mocha Suite.
+To distinguish whether Suite is a test or suite, flag `isTest = true` was added to Suites which represents tests. **Currently, there is no check if the nesting is correct or not.
 Just do what we said and nobody gets hurt ;)**

 ### Accessing to passed parameters and results